Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

 \subsection{FTU-plasma in fully collisional regime: plasma in the core of the Tokamak}

-We started by comparing the theoretical predictions of Eq.~(\ref{TPT15}) with the experimental data for FTU-plasmas for FTU-plasma in fully collisional regime.
-So, in a first phase, experiments have been performed in a zone of the Tokamak where the turbulent effects are almost {\it frozen}.
-In our calculations we have also taken into account the Shafranov-shift (which is not negligible in FTU-plasmas).
+This regime has already been investigated in \cite{sonninochaos}.
+For easy reference, and to prevent the reader from getting lost, we report here, very briefly, the main results obtained, referring the reader to \cite{sonninochaos} for more details.
+In \cite{sonninochaos} experiments have been performed in a zone of the Tokamak where the turbulent effects are almost {\it frozen}.
+In our calculations, we have also taken into account the Shafranov-shift (which is not negligible in FTU-plasmas).
 The physical explanation of the Shafranov-shift is briefly sketched in Fig.~(\ref{fig_Shafranov_shift}).
-The Shafranov shift is the outward radial displacement $\Delta(\rho)$ of the centre of flux surfaces with minor radius $\rho$, induced by plasma pressure and the hoop force.
-Typically, the shift is linear in $\beta\equiv 2\mu_0p/B_M^2$ where $\mu_0$ is the permeability of free space, $p$ is the plasma pressure and $B_M$ the intensity of the magnetic field, respectively.
-The Shafranov shift tends to be more important for tokamaks than stellarators, due to the fact that the magnetic configuration is largely or partly imposed externally in the latter case.

-As to the boundary conditions, these have been obtained in the following way: \begin{enumerate}[{\bf a.}] \item First of all, we have to satisfy the Onsager condition.
+To compare the theoretical predictions with experimental data we have specified the boundary conditions for Eq.~(\ref{TPT15}).
+It is worth mentioning how these have been obtained: \begin{enumerate}[{\bf a.}] \item First of all, we have to satisfy the Onsager condition.
 Hence, the solution should vanish at the origin of the axes, i.e., $\phi(\mathbf{0}) =0$;

-\item Experimental evidences show that, in pure collisional regime, the pure effects (such as Fourier's law, Fick's law etc.) are very robust laws.
+\item Experimental evidences show that, in a pure collisional regime, the pure effects (such as Fourier's law, Fick's law, etc.) are very robust laws.
 So, we have to impose $\phi(X^1=0,X^2)=\phi(X^1,X^2=0)=0$;

 \item There are no privileged directions when the thermodynamic forces tend to infinity (or for very large values of the thermodynamic forces).
 In other words, $\phi(r=R_0,\theta)=const.\equiv c_0\neq 0$ on the arc of a circle of radius $R_0$ (with $R_0$ very large).
 Here, $(r,\theta)$ denotes the polar coordinates: $r=({X^1}^2+{X^2}^2)^{1/2}$ and $\theta=\arctan(X^{2}/X^{1})$.
-The boundary conditions, in case of FTU-plasmas in fully collisional regime are depicted in Fig.~(\ref{fig_BC1}). \end{enumerate}
+The boundary conditions, in the case of FTU-plasmas in a fully collisional regime are depicted in Fig.~(\ref{fig_BC1}). \end{enumerate}

-Now, we are able to solve the PDE~(\ref{TPT15}) in the first quadrant.
-After having obtained the solution in the first quadrant, successively we shall be able to reconstruct the entire solution which is valid for the whole circle by using the Schwartz principle \cite{CourantHilbert1}.
-Parameters $R_0$ and $c_0$ have been determined as follows.

-The scaling parameter $R_0$ is determined such that \begin{enumerate}[i)] \item a solution of Eq.~(\ref{TPT15}) exists everywhere in the physical system, hence it cannot be too small; \item the solution area is maximised in the space of the thermodynamic forces, i.e. $R_0$ defines the minimal circle enclosing the solution area - see Fig.~(\ref{R0}). \end{enumerate}